lab-cosmo/chemiscope/docs/src/embedding.rst

     const Chemiscope = require("chemiscope");

-If your are using TypeScript, definition files are also provided with the npm package, and should give you auto-completion, inline documentation and interface checking.
+If you are using TypeScript, definition files are also provided with the npm package, and should give you auto-completion, inline documentation and interface checking.